Creative Documentary Filmmaker | PhD Research Candidate

 In 2006 I set up awen productions CIC with two other filmmakers.
 I have over 20 years of professional media experience and rural community participation.
 I'm a creative development producer with astute fundraising skills.
 I'm a director, self-shooter and editor.

 At the heart of my work is to raise under-represented peoples voices through film.
 I’ve made creative documentaries on subjects as diverse as rural issues, archive film, local heritage/history, human rights, youth culture, disability, farming, globalisation and the environment.
 My practice has developed and evolved to push the boundaries of collaboration and authorship.
-I now tend to develop participatory/collaborative projects with communities to explore the film medium, concepts of place and identity and new storytelling models.

-I am also a media educator running workshops for young people and adults with learning disabilities.
+I have also been a media educator running workshops for young people and adults with learning disabilities.
 I have worked with a large range of clients producing films for the private, public and educational sectors and commissions include Cornwall Council, Arts for Health Cornwall & IOS, Cornwall Neighbourhoods for Change, English Heritage, The British Council to name but a few.

 I am passionate about archive in particular archive film and photography.
 For five years I ran The Tre Project funded by South West Screen / Heritage Lottery and others.
 The project reached 35 communities across Cornwall and Isles of Scilly screening and making new films with archive materials.